Control Access to Docs Using Beacon

 Click on Add a collection to create your first Collection and make sure it is set to Public for its Visibility.

-Click on Site Settings, toggle Site Visibility to off and click Save at the bottom of the page.
+Click Customize, toggle Site Visibility to off and click Save.

 Note: A Private Collection is not the same as a Docs site with visibility turned off!
 Private Collections are only visible to logged in Help Scout users and never in Beacon.
 Check out Browse Private Collections and Articles for more on that feature!